 While many cultures celebrate the start of each Gregorian calendar year with fireworks, there's a show of celestial pyrotechnics you can watch instead.
 Though less well-known than some other meteor showers, the Quadrantids occur during the start of the calendar year, and are expected to peak early morning Jan.
-3, 2021 (i.e., late night on Jan.
+3, 2022 (i.e., late night on Jan.
 3).
 A bright moon will lower visibility so you may want to wait until just before dawn, when the moon has set, to view this shower.
 The Quadrantids usually occur between mid-December and mid-January with a peak in early January.

 At their peak, the Quadrantids are as active a meteor shower as others during the year including the Perseids in August and Geminids in December.
 However, most people don't catch this meteor shower.
 This is in part because the peak of activity is much shorter than other active meteor showers, typically lasting just eight hours and sometimes in the middle of the day for certain time zones.
 During this peak window, you may see as many as 120 meteors per hour under ideal conditions, but may be less.

 Meteor showers are leftover icy debris from comets; as Earth orbits the sun, the planet comes into contact with this debris, which burns up on entry into Earth's atmosphere, producing a visible shower of meteors.